MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance.md

 - **Issue management**: For each alert, you can take investigative actions to help remediate the issue detected in the message
 - **Document review**: During the investigation of an issue, you can use several views of the message to help properly evaluate the detected issue.
 The views include a conversation summary, text-only, annotated, and detail views of the communication conversation.
 - **Reviewing user activity history**: View the history of user message activities and remediation actions, such as past notifications and escalations for policy matches.
-- **Filters** - Use filters such as sender, recipient, date, and subject to quickly narrow down the message alerts that you want to review.
+- **Filters**: Use filters such as sender, recipient, date, and subject to quickly narrow down the message alerts that you want to review.

 ### Remediate